IBMCP4I/cp4i-workshop-apiconnect-lab/README.md

-# Lab - Create, deploy and test a new API using the API Connect Developer Toolkit in Cloud Pak for Integration
+# Lab - Create, deploy and test a new API using the API Connect Developer Toolkit

 In this lab you will create a new API using the OpenAPI definition of an existing RESTful web-service that  gets realtime stock quotes.
 You will then test the deployed API by deploying the *IBM Stock Trader* application which is a simple stock trading sample, written as a set of microservices.
-The app allows you  to create various stock portfolios and buy and sell  shares of stock for a commission.
-It keeps track of each porfolio’s total value and its loyalty level, which affect the commission charged per transaction.
 The app uses the API definition that you will create to get realtime stock quotes.

 The architecture of the  app is shown below:

 ![Architecture diagram](images/architecture.png)

+* **Tradr** is a Node.js UI for the portfolio service

-The **portfolio** microservice sits at the center of the application.
-This microservice;
+* The **portfolio** microservice sits at the center of the application.
+This microservice:
    * persists trade data  using JDBC to a MariaDB database
-* invokes the **stock-quote** service that invokes an API defined in API Connect in the public IBM Cloud to get stock quotes
+   * invokes the **stock-quote** service that invokes an API defined in API Connect in CP4I to get stock quotes
-* calls the **trade-history** service to store trade data in a PostgreSQL database that can be quiered for reporting puposes.
+   * calls the **trade-history** service to store trade data in a PostgreSQL database that can be queried for reporting purposes.
    * calls the **trade-history** service to get aggregated historical trade data.

-**Tradr** is a Node.js UI for the portfolio service

 This lab is broken up into the following steps: